TopeEstLa/AdvancedBungeeManagement/README.md

 # AdvancedBungeeManagement

 ## Disclaimer
 AdvancedBungeeManagement is currently in pre-release.
 It is very likely that you will encounter bugs there.
-Please report any issue on GitHub.
+Please report any issue here.

 ## About The Project
 AdvancedBungeeManagement is a plugin which allows you to easily manage your bungeecord proxy with an integrated maintenance and boost system